mbonneau/study-category-theory/haskell/learn_a_haskell/ch2/readme.md

 A type system __lets you describe to the compiler things you know about the values in your program__, _and_ __let it check that what you're doing is consistent with what you said you wanted to do__.

+Type systems are generally formulated as collections of rules for checking the “consistency” of programs.
+This kind of checking exposes not only trivial mental slips, but also deeper conceptual errors, which frequently manifest as type errors.

 ## What is safety
 __Safety means that when you make a mistakes, the consequences are minor.__